gilzamir18/AI4U/README.md

      * Unity >= 2019.3.0f6 (64 bits for GNU/Linux or Windows).

 - Operation System: Ubuntu >= 20.04
-    * UnityRemote A3C default implementation depends on TensorFlow "1.4". *TensorFlow 1.4* is not supported by *Python3.8*.
-However, running *apt install python3* installs Python 3.8 by default.
-Therefore, it is necessary to get Python3.7 or before on *Ubuntu 20.04*.
-Also, it is recommended creating a virtual environment with virtual env and running the following command in this virtual environment:
+    * Anaconda with Python3.7: UnityRemote A3C default implementation depends on a version of the *TensorFlow API* smaller than 2 (1.4 recommended). *TensorFlow 1.4* is not supported by *Python3.8*.
+However, running ***apt install python3*** installs Python 3.8 by default.
+Therefore, it is necessary to get Python3.7 or before on *Ubuntu 20.04*.  ***Anaconda Python3.7*** version is a principal solution for this problem.
+Ensure that the conda environment created is referring to Python version 3.7.

-        pip3 install tensorflow==1.4

     * Unity >= 2019.3.0f6 (64 bits for GNU/Linux or Windows).

 Unfortunately, UnityRemotePlugin does not have support for mobile applications.

-# Development Stage: Alpha 2.
+# Development Stage: Alpha 3.